aaronanderson/lwdc/README.md

 ## Styling

 Logically each Canvas Kit component should be wrapped as a LitElement web component.
 However some of the Canvas Kit component utilize descendant CSS selectors that are unable to pierce web component shadow DOMs.
 For example, [error.scss](https://github.com/Workday/canvas-kit/blob/master/modules/common/css/lib/errors.scss) defines `wdc-form-error` at the form field level and has descendant selectors for text and select inputs.
-There are three potential solutions to this issues:
+There are three potential solutions to this issue:

 * Add CSS selectors to parent elements for [::slotted](https://developer.mozilla.org/en-US/docs/Web/CSS/::slotted) and [::part](https://developer.mozilla.org/en-US/docs/Web/CSS/::part)